duckyb/eternal-keypad/README.md

 This device aims to fill this gap in the market that companies don't care about because the target is too small to turn a profit.

 The device is Pro-micro compatible, so it's easier to build and source components.

+## How can I make this?

+Video coming soon!

 ## Components list